ocf/mkdocs/docs/staff-docs/get-involved/mailing-lists.md

     * ocflib sends emails whenever an uncaught exception is thrown in ocfweb, create, enforcer, and several other background tasks
     * Miscellaneous other emails are sent here

-   This mailing list gets a median of ~10 messages every day, although on some days it can get a lot more.
+  * `alumni`: On graduation, if you would like to receive information such as alumni event invites, you can add your preferred non-ocf email here.

+   The mailing lists below can get many emails per day.

  * `puppet`: Error messages from puppet runs go here.
 This list tends to be very noisy.
  * `mon`: Monitoring alerts are sent here:
     * [Rackspace Cloud Monitoring][rackspace] emails us alerts when our important services are inaccessible from outside the OCF network.
-    * [Munin][munin] sends mail whenever some munin measurement (e.g. disk usage, RAM usage, etc.) is outside the normal range.
+    * [Prometheus][prometheus] sends mail whenever some measurement (e.g. disk
+      usage, RAM usage, etc.) is outside the normal range.
-    * [Prometheus][prometheus] sends mail for alerts, similar to Munin.
  * `extcomm`: A compilation of technical mailing lists for upstream projects and projects we mirror.